ckunte/usfos_st/README.md

 [USFOS] is a super efficient commercial computer software for performing non-linear static and dynamic analysis of space frame structures.

 The syntax file `usfos.sublime-syntax` included in this repository [color codes][s] the various parameters used in USFOS input files (with `.fem` extension) to help break the monotony of text and improve readability of input file(s).
-It works with [Sublime Text 3][st] in MacOS, Windows 10, or Linux.
+It works with [Sublime Text][st] in MacOS, Windows 10, or Linux.
 Below is an example of a syntax highlighted control file:

 ![USFOS control file syntax highlighted in Sublime Text](./usfos_st.png)